Online by Design: 5 Things to Look for in a Great Online Education

 2. The educators know their way around an online classroom

 It takes skill to be an effective educator—ask any parent who has had to assist with their child’s lessons during COVID-related school closings.
 It takes more than just a mastery of the subject to help someone learn it.
 Educators need to know how to communicate effectively and use the tools and resources at their disposal well.
-To do that takes specific training and practical experience—something you’ll find with the Rasmussen College online faculty.
-In fact, several academic leaders at Rasmussen College got their start by teaching online courses and know the importance of training faculty for this format.
+To do that takes specific training and practical experience—something you’ll find with the Rasmussen University online faculty.
+In fact, several academic leaders at Rasmussen University got their start by teaching online courses and know the importance of training faculty for this format.

 “There’s a lot of front-end training so new faculty know how to deliver course content in an engaging way for our students,” Doherty says.